 Helping Children of Different Ages

 A child understands things based on their age and developmental level.
 You probably have many ideas of your own.
 Here are some of ours that you might also find helpful.

 Infants and toddlers

 Infants and toddlers need to have familiar objects around them at the hospital.
 Bring along your child's favorite toy, blanket or other comfort item.

-Many of our suggestions for younger children are helpful with this age group as well.
+Many suggestions for younger children are helpful with this age group as well.
 However, these children understand more than younger children and will ask more questions.

 Explain that the hospital treats children of all ages, with many different medical problems.
-It's important to explain that doctors, nurses and other people at the hospital will do certain tests and procedures to find out what's making him ill or to help make him feel better.
+It's important to explain that doctors, nurses and other people at the hospital will do certain tests and procedures to find out what's making your child ill or to help make them feel better.